 The Advantages of Owning a Cordless Screwdriver

-Tips for Using a Cordless Screwdriver
+Tips for Using the Best Cordless Screwdriver

-If using your cordless screwdriver to drive a screw into wood, drill a pilot hole first.
+- Drill pilot holes for driving screws into dense materials.
+If using a cordless screwdriver to drive a screw into wood, drill a pilot hole first.
 Most of these tools simply don’t have the power or torque to run a fastener into dense materials.

-In a pinch, if you need to drive a new screw without a pilot hole, try a bit of lubrication.
-A drop of liquid hand or dish soap on the threads may lubricate them enough to allow a cordless screwdriver to get the job done.
+- A drop of soap on the threads may help drive a screw into dense material.
+If driving a new screw without a pilot hole, try a bit of lubrication like a drop of liquid hand or dish soap on the threads.
+This may provide enough lubrication to allow a cordless screwdriver to get the job done.

+- Use the ¼-inch chuck to loosen or tighten ¼-inch hex screws.
 Many small hex-head screws on appliances like washers, dryers, and refrigerators are ¼-inch.
-That means the tip of your cordless screwdriver will fit over the head, and you can use it to tighten or loosen these screws.
+That means the tip of a cordless screwdriver will fit over the head, and it can tighten or loosen these screws.